 Prior to his current position, he served on the petroleum engineering faculty at The University of Texas at Austin from 1995 to 2010.
 He also has nine years of industrial experience as a petrophysical engineer with Shell Oil and as a consulting engineer for Colenco Power Consulting in Baden, Switzerland.
 He holds a BS degree in electrical engineering from Northwestern University and MS and PhD degrees in petroleum engineering and water resources from Stanford University.
 He has over 250 publications in enhanced oil recovery, thermodynamics and phase behavior, unconventional gas engineering, multiphase flow in porous media, and well testing.
 Dr. Johns received the SPE Ferguson medal in 1993, the Society of Petroleum Engineers (SPE) Distinguished Member award in 2009, the SPE Faculty Pipeline award in 2013, the 2016 SPE international award in Reservoir Description and Dynamics, and the Wilson Excellence in Research award from the College of Earth and Mineral Sciences in 2018.
-He is currently an Associate Editor for the SPE Journal and director of the Enhanced Oil Flooding consortium in the EMS Energy Institute at Penn State University.
+He is currently director of the Enhanced Oil Recovery consortium in the EMS Energy Institute at Penn State University.
 He has been selected as a Distinguished SPE Lecturer for 2019 and 2020.

-- B. Nojabaei, N. Siripatrachai, R.T.
-Johns, T. Ertekin, Effect of large gas-oil capillary pressure on production: A compositionally-extended black oil formulation, Journal of Petroleum Science and Engineering, Volume 147, Pages 317-329, November 2016
+- Nojabaei, B., Siripatrachai, N., Johns, R.T., and Ertekin, K., Effect of large gas-oil capillary pressure on production: A compositionally-extended black oil formulation, Journal of Petroleum Science & Engineering, vol. 147, 317-329.
+November, 2016.

-- Khorsandi, S., Qiao, C., & Johns, R. T., Displacement Efficiency for Low-Salinity Polymer Flooding Including Wettability Alteration.
-Society of Petroleum Engineers. doi:10.2118/179695-PA, October 2016
+- Khorsandi, S., Qiao, C., & Johns, R. T. (2016, October 1).
+Displacement Efficiency for Low-Salinity Polymer Flooding Including Wettability Alteration.
+Society of Petroleum Engineers.
+SPEJ, doi:10.2118/179695-PA, October 2016.

-- Khorsandi, S., Qiao, C., & Johns, R.T., Simulation of Surfactant/Polymer Floods With a Predictive and Robust Microemulsion Flash Calculation, SPEJ, 22 (02), pp. 470-479, October 2016.
+- Khorsandi, S., Qiao, C., and Johns, R.T., Simulation of Surfactant-Polymer Floods with a Predictive and Robust Microemulsion Flash Calculation, SPEJ, 22 (02), pp. 470-479, October 2016.

-- Khorsandi, S., & Johns, R. T. (2016).
-Robust Flash Calculation Algorithm for Microemulsion Phase Behavior.
-Journal of Surfactants and Detergents, doi:10.1007/s11743-016-1877-9, 19(6), 1273-1287.
+- Khorsandi, S., Johns, R. T., Robust Flash Calculation Algorithm for Microemulsion Phase Behavior, Journal of Surfactants and Detergents, doi:10.1007/s11743-016-1877-9, 19(6), 1273-1287, 2016.